isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Dec.rst

 OK, we have our table of results, where each TCGA samples is paired with a GTEx tissue type.
 Let's take a look at how the tissues correspond.

 For one, what is the top scoring correlation for each TCGA type (and vice versa)?
+We'll group by TCGA tissue type, and within those blocks, pull out the row with the maximum correlation.
+Then we'll group by GTEx, and within those blocks, pull out row containing the maximum correlation.

 .. code-block:: r